zxqp/vue-toaster-snackbar/README.md

 this.$toast.snackbar("error", "This is an error message")

 // Block
-this.$toast.block("success", "This is a success message") this.$toast.block("info", "This is an info message") this.$toast.block("warning", "This is a warning message") this.$toast.block("error", "This is an error message")
+this.$toast.block("success", "Success", "This is a success message description") this.$toast.block("info", "Info", "This is an info message description") this.$toast.block("warning", "Warning", "This is a warning message description") this.$toast.block("error", "Error", "This is an error message description")

 // Custom
 ToastMessage  = {